 - Subject lines should read like headlines - They should include the brand and the announcement as this makes it easier to sort in Newsdesk, plus it makes your release stand out.

 - Avoid PDFs and Word docs - Using attachments means we have to download the file on our end before we can view it.
 Simply having the release within the body of the email saves time, storage and makes your lead more appealing.

-- Exclusives are valuable - If you have a relevant, interesting and exclusive release, send it to one of the above emails and we’ll promptly turn it into a news story and feature it prominently across our relevant sites.
+- Exclusives are valuable - If you have a relevant, interesting and exclusive release, send it to our PR inbox.
+We’ll promptly turn it into a news story and feature it prominently across our relevant sites.
 Put "Exclusive" at the beginning of your subject line if relevant.

-- Return the favour - Our team writing up your announcement costs us real money in wages.
-Work out ways you can support Techday in return.
-We have advertising, lead capture and case study writing and numerous other services available.
+- Return the favour - When our team writes up your announcement as a story, it costs us time and real money in wages.
+Are there ways you can support Techday in return for our efforts?
+We have advertising, sponsored opportunities, case study writing and numerous other services available.